oslocyclotronlab/ompy/README.md

 We cleaned the repository from old comits clogging the repo (big data files that should never have been there).
 Unfortunetely, this has the sideeffect that the history had to be rewritten: Previous commits now have a different SHA1 (git version keys).
 If you need anything from the previous repo, see [ompy_Archive_Sept2019](https://github.com/oslocyclotronlab/ompy_Archive_Sept2019).
 This will unfortunately also destroy references in issues.
 The simplest way to get the new repo is to rerun the installation instructions below.

+#### Saving `Vector`´s in `MaMa` format
+The `MaMa` format has some limitation.
+Mainly the format will not be able to save the `std` attribute, meaning that error-bars will not be stored.
+The `MaMa` format is always in keV units, meaning that the `units` keyword in the `Vector.save` method is ignored.

 ## General usage
 All the functions and classes in the package are available in the main module.
 You get everything by importing the package